U.S. News Rankings

 Cleveland State University is a public institution that was founded in 1964.
 It has a total undergraduate enrollment of 12,038, its setting is urban, and the campus size is 85 acres.
 It utilizes a semester-based academic calendar.
 Cleveland State University's ranking in the 2014 edition of Best Colleges is National Universities, Tier 2.
 Its in-state tuition and fees are $9,289 (2013-14); out-of-state tuition and fees are $12,411 (2013-14).

-Located in the downtown part of the city, Cleveland State University (CSU) offers more than 200 undergraduate and graduate programs.
-About one third of CSU students are there to earn a master’s degree or a juris doctor degree through the Nance College of Business Administration, the Cleveland-Marshall College of Law, the Fenn College of Engineering, or the highly ranked programs in the Maxine Goodman Levin College of Urban Affairs.
-At CSU, about 90 percent of students have full- or part-time jobs, so the university offers flexible academic planning and convenient class times.
+Located in downtown Cleveland, Cleveland State University offers more than 200 undergraduate and graduate programs.
+About one-third of CSU students are there to earn a graduate degree, and programs offered include those in the Monte Ahuja College of Business, the Cleveland-Marshall College of Law, the Washkewicz College of Engineering and the Maxine Goodman Levin College of Urban Affairs.
+At CSU, many students have full- or part-time jobs, so the university offers flexible academic planning and convenient class times.

 |School mission and unique qualities (as provided by the school):|